jeffboody/libai/readme-nn.md

 Backpropagation
 ---------------

-The backpropagation procedure is performed on the neural network to train or learn the function parameters and consists of repeatedly iterating the following steps for each training pattern.
+The backpropagation procedure implements the gradient descent optimization to learn the function parameters by minimizing a loss function.

-1. Make a prediction using a forward pass
-2. Evaluate the loss function (e.g. error)
-3. Backpropagate the loss gradient
-4. Update parameters using gradient descent

-A loss function is defined in terms of the predicted output and the desired training output.
-The choice of loss function is a hyperparameter that is selected when designing the neural network.

 	L(Ypredicted, Ytrain)

-The goal of the backpropagation procedure is to minimize the loss with respect to the function parameters.
-This goal is achieved by applying a gradient descent optimization such that the function parameters are updated to reduce the loss.
+To minimize the loss function we require the gradient with respect to the function parameters.
+However, the loss function is defined in terms of the predicted output and desired training output.
+As a result, we must backpropagate the gradient from loss function to each function parameter by repeatedly applying the chain rule.
+The chain rule allows the desired gradient to be computed by chaining the partial derivatives of dependent variables.
+For example, the chain rule may be applied to the dependent variables x, y and z as follows.

+	dz/dx = (dz/dy)*(dy/dx)

+The function parameters may now be updated by applying gradient descent optimization where gamma is the learning rate.

 	wi -= gamma*dL/dwi

-The learning rate (gamma) is a hyperparameter that is selected when designing the neural network.
+The learning rate and loss function are hyperparameters that are selected when designing the neural network.

-The loss function is defined in terms of the predicted output and desired training output rather than the function parameters.
-In order to compute the partial derivative of the loss with respect to the funciton parameters we must apply the chain rule to backpropagate the loss from the output to each function parameter.
-The chain rule allows for partial derivatives to be computed by chaining the partial derivatives of dependent variables.
-For example, using the dependent variables x, y and z.

-	dz/dx = (dz/dy)*(dy/dx)
+In summary, the backpropagation procedure may be applied by repeating the following steps for each training pattern.

+1. Make a prediction using a forward pass
+2. Evaluate the loss gradient
+3. Update function parameters using gradient descent
+4. Backpropagate the loss gradient using the chain rule

-The following diagram shows how to apply the backpropagation procedure to the the earlier example.
+The following diagram demonstrates the backpropagation procedure using our example from earlier.

 ![Neural Network Backpropagation Example](docs/nn-backprop.jpg?raw=true "Neural Network Backpropagation Example")